Product Labels feature overviewEdit on GitHub

 A Back Office user can define the stores each product label is displayed in.
 For example, if a promotion campaign targets Germany, the Sale product label can be displayed only in the DE store.

-See Creating product labels to learn how a Back Office user can define store relation for a product label.
+To learn how a Back Office user can define store relation for a product label, see Creating product labels.

 A developer can also import store relations for product labels.

 A product label can have the following statuses:

 If a product label is active, it is displayed on all the product pages it is applied to.
 If a product label is inactive, it is still applied to the selected product, but it is not displayed on the respective product pages.
 This might be useful when you want to prepare for an event beforehand.
 You can create an inactive product label and apply it to the needed products.
 When the event starts, you just need to activate the label to show it on all the product pages it is applied to.